Young Tradition Touring Group concert

 Members attend rehearsals, participate in fundraising, perform at dances, concerts and festivals regionally, and travel as part of a performance tour.
 Members have been mostly from Vermont, but are not limited to Vermont……. the group has also included members from Quebec, Massachusetts, New Hampshire, New York and Maine.
 There are no entry, membership or participant fees other than rooms and meals costs associated with a late December rehearsal (2 overnights) and travel costs associated with the performance tour.

-Here is a short video about the 2018 group: https://www.youtube.com/watch?v=eoqZAOtYz_o.
+Here is a video about the 2018/2019 group and their tour of metro New York and New Jersey in April 2019: https://youtu.be/rgfxxAQ4zwg.
+And here is a composite video from several tours playing the Errogie Set: https://youtu.be/jHj_I761W1s.
 Recruitment and auditions happen in the summer months.
 To be put on the mailing list for more information and updates contact firstname.lastname@example.org.

 quotes from group members…..

 - Being part of the Touring Group, I discovered the kind of connections that music can make, especially when you are using it to give back to your community.
-(Romy-Ireland, Cape Breton, Japan, Scotland)
+(Romy-Ireland, Cape Breton, Japan, Scotland, New York/New Jersey)

 - Being in the group is about welcoming people into your music.
 It is about connecting with your audience, it is about teaching people of any age what it means to play an instrument, and it is about inspiring music in others.
 (Eliza-Cape Breton, Japan, Scotland)